Amy Hetzel

-Amy Hetzel (born 27 April 1983 in Rockhampton, Queensland) is an Australian former water polo player and television sports presenter.
-She was a member of the Australia women's national water polo team that won a bronze medal at the 2008 Beijing Olympics. and silver at the 2007 World Championships in Melbourne.
+Amy Hetzel (born 27 April 1983) is an Australian former water polo player and television sports presenter.
+She was a member of the Australia women's national water polo team that won a bronze medal at the 2008 Beijing Olympics, and silver at the 2007 World Championships in Melbourne.

+Early life

+Hetzel was born on 27 April 1983 in Rockhampton, Queensland.
+She completed secondary school education at Brisbane State High School.

+Career

 She has previously worked as a sports reporter and producer on Sports Tonight for Network Ten and ONE HD.
 She currently works as a sports presenter and producer for the Australian Broadcasting Corporation (ABC) News24.

+Hetzel is a member of the Board of Directors for the NSW Institute of Sport (NSWIS).
+She was also appointed by the Australian Olympic Committee (AOC) as deputy Chef de Mission to lead Australia’s Solomon Islands 2023 Pacific Games team.